lextoumbourou/notes/notes/reference/books/discrete-mathematics-with-applications/chapter-6.md

     * x1 + c = 7, total solution = 6
 * x2 = 3
     * Total solutions = 5

 There, total ways to distribute is 7 + 6 + 5 = 18.

-### 36. Find the number of ways 11 raisins can be distributed among four children—Daisy, Emily, Francis, Gail—so that Daisy, Emily, and Francis get at least two raisins, Francis gets no more than four, and Gail gets at least three.
+### 36. Find the number of ways 11 raisins can be distributed among four children—Daisy, Emily, Francis, Gail—so that Daisy, Emily, and Francis get at least two raisins, Francis gets no more than four, and Gail gets at least three

 We know that $x_1 + x_2 + x_3 + x4 = 11$